AzrielleP/restaurant-page/README.md

 This project is based from the **JavaScript Course** of **The Odin Project**.

-I have created a restaurant named SuShee with a simple interface and a simple menu.
+I created a restaurant named SuShee with a simple interface and a simple menu.
+See the live [here](azriellep.github.io/restaurant-page).